Allen makes 35 saves, Blues beat Oilers 2-1

 Robert Thomas came close to adding to the Blues’ lead late in the second, but his shot on a power play hit the post.

-MacEachern gave the Blues some breathing room, burying Ryan O’Reilly’s perfect backhand feed from behind the Oilers net at 6:23 of the third.
+MacEachern gave St. Louis some breathing room, burying Ryan O’Reilly’s perfect backhand feed from behind the Oilers net at 6:23 of the third.

-Nugent-Hopkins scored with 1:50 left.
-The Blues unsuccessfully challenged, claiming Zack Kassian interfered with Allen.
+“Kept pushing but couldn’t get enough,” Edmonton coach Dave Tippett said.
+“Koskinen was excellent.
+Kept us in the game, so a little disappointing we couldn’t find a way to manufacture a little more offense.”

 Both teams had several quality opportunities in a scoreless first period that featured 25 total shots.